Billing

 1. Standard Invoice

 A standard invoice bills for services already performed.
-Your arrangement with the client dictates whether the invoice lists billable hours, flat fees, contingency fees, or something else.
+Your fee arrangement with the client dictates whether the invoice lists billable hours, flat fees, contingency fees, or something else.

 2. Prepayment Invoice